Introduction to Using PxPlus

 For descriptions and examples on the use of these types of directives, see Control Objects.

-Other GUI directives include GET_FILE_BOX for generating a standard files/directory selection box and MSGBOX for launching a popup message box.
+Other graphical user interface directives include GET_FILE_BOX for generating a standard files/directory selection box and MSGBOX for launching a popup message box.

 Graphical Mnemonics